Conversations with Zoe and Buddha: In the Absence of Love

 rencontres en suisse Master Jesus: Love her first.
 Love her with all your heart.
 Let the power of love pierce her fog of confusion.
 Each person will respond differently to mental concepts, but all will respond to the purity of love in the same way.

-tetracycline usa Master Jesus: It means that your heart informs you and moves you to action, not the mind.
+accutane for acne over the counter Master Jesus: It means that your heart informs you and moves you to action, not the mind.
 When the mind argues and rationalizes a point to her, the heart just embraces her for who and what she is.
 The mind suggests changes immediately, the heart accepts first.
 The mind demands discipline and compliance, the heart offers comfort.

 TM: Yes, but if she has reached this point, it’s because of behavioral patterns that need augmenting.
 Isn’t what you’re suggesting just a form of enabling the behavior that is so destructive?